saytat/Notebooks/RandomThoughts.md

 + But not to forget, secular liberalism - soft or hard - is also a form a totalitarianism, much more subtle, the material its totalitarianism is commodity exchange.

++ Berger writes that photographs have been used by people as pockets of resistence (my words) against passage of historical time, a historical time that seeks to destroy all moments/eternity of transcendence.
+2 thoughts on reading this: how travel photos are used by paulina to recapture the lost time, how it makes her sad.